AbhiKhodiyar/AbhiKhodiyar/README.md

 - 👋 Hi, I’m @AbhiKhodiyar
-- 👀 I’m interested in data science .
 - 🌱 I’m currently learning everything .
-- 💞️ I’m willing to collaborate on learning more about data scientist.
+- 💞️ I’m willing to collaborate on learning more in emerging technologies.
 - 📫 How to reach me abhikhodiyar1@gmail.com ...

 <!---